-All university students are expected to research and draw on appropriate sources, effectively integrate the sources into their own writing, and correctly reference those sources.
-Three more features common to almost all academic writing are the use of language that is formal, objective and cautious.
+All university students are expected to research and draw on appropriate sources and then effectively integrate the sources into their own writing – using the correct reference.
+Three more features common to almost all academic writing is the use of language that is formal, objective and cautious.

 To gain a more accurate understanding of the language required in your assignments, it is a good idea to analyse your course readings to learn how specific language is used in your discipline.
 Also, remember to consult your unit site for any specific requirements regarding language or style.